 May 22, 2017

-SPS Green did an amazing job at the First Annual Sustainability Expo.
+SPS Green team did an amazing job at the First Annual Sustainability Expo.
 Our team presented all our recycle, reuse, and reduce programs in our school.

 Xu Xin Gao is a winner at the 31st annual Water Resources Art and Poetry Contest